dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/height-animation/info.md

 ## Description

-The HeightAnimation component is a helper component to animate from `0` to `height: auto` powered by CSS.
+The HeightAnimation component calculates the height, and animates from `auto` to `auto` – or from `0` to `auto` in height – powered by CSS transition.
 It calculates the height on the fly.

 When the animation is done, it sets the element's height to `auto`.